BDC Hamburger Icon

 • What are their income and educational levels?

-This information will tell you what media to use to reach them and how to appeal to them on a fundamental level.
+This information will tell you the best channels for reaching these customers and how to appeal to them on a fundamental level.
 For example, if you have a home services company, like HVAC repair, it would make sense to focus on local marketing strategies to reach nearby homeowners and businesses.
-When you’re marketing to people ages 15 to 35, consider using text message marketing
+When you’re marketing to people ages 15 to 35, consider using text message marketing to increase the likelihood that they’ll see your messages.

-Demographics will also influence the most compelling images for social media campaigns and ads.
-For example, if your target market is married couples with children, use photos of families.
-If your target market is young, use images of younger people.
+Demographics also determine the most compelling images for social media campaigns and ads.
+For example, if your target audience consists of married couples with children, use photos of families.
+If your target audience is young, use images of younger people.

 Add psychographic information.